 This guide will help you to choose from various delivery date formats supported by our WooCommerce shipping plugin for FedEx.
 We will tell you how to customize the date formats to let your customers easily figure out the delivery estimates.

-WooCommerce Shipping plugin for FedEx offers other outstanding features like print shipping label, order tracking, choosing parcel packing methods, and many more.
+WooCommerce Shipping plugin for FedEx offers other outstanding features like print shipping labels, order tracking, choosing parcel packing methods, and many more.
 However, many store owners do not know that they can show the estimated delivery dates and configure its format as well.

 Based on your region or country you can either choose to show the delivery date in the default format or go for a format that is preferred by most of your customers.
 Moreover, by using this plugin you can easily display the dates on both the Cart and Checkout pages which is quite helpful.

 How to change the Delivery Date formats in the WooCommerce Shipping plugin for FedEx

 If you go to the FedEx settings page you would be able to find the option to enable the Show Delivery Time feature.
 Enabling this option will show the estimated delivery date along with the different FedEx Shipping rates on both Cart and Checkout pages.

 After doing the above step you would have to introduce another function that allows you to change the delivery date formats.
 This can be done by adding a code snippet to the plugin which can be further modified.
 To do that you would have to copy the code provided here and then paste it into Appearance --> Editor --> Theme Functions(function.php).
 You can refer to the following video that shows the necessary steps.